lightsrgr8/crouton/README.md

 ### A new version of crouton came out; my chroot is therefore obsolete and sad

   1. Exit the chroot if you have it open.
-  2. If you haven't already, download `crouton`, and copy it so it works:
+  2. If you haven't already, download `crouton-master branch`, and copy it so it works:
-     `sudo install -Dt /usr/local/bin -m 755 ~/Downloads/crouton`
+     `sudo cp -r /home/chronos/u-*/MyFiles/Downloads/crouton-master /usr/local/bin`
-  3. Update your chroot with `sudo crouton -u -n chrootname`.
+  3. Update your chroot with `cd /usr/local/bin/crouton-master/installer` `sudo crouton -u -n chrootname`.
 It will update all installed targets.

 ### I want to open my desktop in a window or a tab but I don't have the 'xiwi' target/xmethod.